monicagiraldochica/bash_tutorial/docs/files2.md

 - PM: to save the movement of all male patients.
 - PF: to save the movement of all female patients.

-In bash it is not necessary to initialize an array.
+In Bash it is not necessary to initialize an array.
 Instead, you can start adding values and the first time you add a value to a non-existent array, it will be automatically initialized.
-When you ask bash the size of an array that hasn’t been initialized, it will return the value zero.
+When you ask Bash the size of an array that hasn’t been initialized, it will return the value zero.

 These are the steps to follow in order to calculate the minimum, maximum and average movement from the file:

 1. Create a loop that reads each line of the file (except the first one which is just a heather with column names).
 2. In each loop do the following:
     2.1.
 Split the line using the comma as a separator and save that in a variable called `ARRAY`.
     2.2.
 Obtain the subject group, which is located in the 2nd column (position 1 of the array).
-Remember, bash arrays start in the position 0 (not the position 1).
+Remember, Bash arrays start in the position 0 (not the position 1).
     2.3.
 Obtain the subject gender, which is located in the 3rd column (position 2 of the array).
     2.4.
 Obtain the subject movement, which is located in the 7th column (position 6 of the array).
     2.5.
 Depending on the value of the group and gender, add movement to the corresponding array: